 7. See the Medina Sidonia Palace

 The Medina Sidonia Palace was built in the 12th century.
 Nowadays it functions as a unique hotel and historical archive filled with 6 million documents.
-You can take a tour of the palace on Sundays at 11am or 12pm.
-I would recommend visiting the hotel’s cafetería to have a café con leche and enjoy the views of the palace gardens and interior courtyard.
-The café is open all week from 9am to 9pm but Mondays and Tuesdays it’s closed from 1pm to 4pm.
+I would recommend visiting the hotel’s Cafetería Guzmán “El Bueno” to have a café con leche and enjoy the views of the palace gardens and interior courtyard.
+The cafe is open Thursday to Sunday from 3:00pm to 10:00pm.

 8. Visit the churches of Sanlúcar de Barrameda